 Giacobbe lived in Japan for five years before moving to Moscow in 2000.
 The rich colours of Moscow enhanced his visual experiences.
 Giacobbe frequently visited the famous Red Square, which enabled him to fully experience the histories and emotions carried by the historical place.
 His stay in Moscow was characterised by a profound interest in Soviet Art (Soviet Realism).
 He did some intensive research on Soviet Art and collected an extensive number of works created by painters who lived in the transitional period between the Soviet Union and current Russia.
 Between 2000 and 2002, Giacobbe made Moscow his home.
 The city offered unforgettable emotions to him.

 Giacobbe arrived in Seoul in 2003.
 He spent five years rediscovering the material connection with the art.
 His works were exhibited in Gana Art Gallery in 2005.
 In 2007, he had his solo exhibition, “L’Arte della Fantasia” (Art of Fantasy), at Galerie PICI.
 He produced large size works which engaged three forces: graphics, painting and sculpture.
 By enclosing the three forces into his painting, Giacobbe managed to express the freedom that often can only be seen in art.
-His works are visually striking and showed the artistic evolution in the perception of imagination.
+His works are visually striking and showed the artistic evolution in the perception of images.

 In 2008, he moved from Seoul to Manila.
 His solo exhibition “La Tentazione Dei Colori” (The Temptation of Colour) was held in Ayala Museum in 2009.
 He still actively collaborates with the museum today.
 Luigi Giacobbe has been living and working in Hong Kong since 2015.